M. Karunanidhi: Third term as Chief minister,1989

 After a 13-year break, the DMK returned to power in 1989.
 Following MGR's death from a heart attack, the AIADMK split into two.
-The late Chief Minister MG Ramachandran's wife V N Janaki led one faction, while J Jayalalithaa led another that helped the DMK.
+The late Chief Minister MG Ramachandran's heroine J Jayalalithaa led one section, while his wife V N Janaki led another that helped the DMK.
 With about 33% of the vote, the DMK was able to secure a solid majority of 151 seats.
 Karunandihi was elected Chief Minister for the third time from Chennai's Harbour constituency.

 Karunanidhi allowed the LTTE to use Tamil Nadu as a rear base for its battle for Eelam Between 1989 and 1991, even after Prabhakaran took up arms against the Indian Peace Keeping Force (IPKF).
 Karunanidhi accused the Indian soldiers of rape and massacre of Tamils in Sri Lanka and refused to receive the returning soldiers.
 The Karunanidhi administration was then dismissed and placed under presidents rule by the Chandra Shekhar led union government after only two years of its five-year tenure due to its inability to act against Sri Lankan Tamil militants.
 Despite Governor S.S.
 Barnala's unwillingness to report to the Union Cabinet that Tamil Nadu's constitutional apparatus had broken down, the government was dismissed.

 He enacted legislations which provided financial assistance to widows and inter-caste weddings.
 In 1989, Karunanidhi passed a law giving equal rights to women in family properties.
 In 1989, Tamil Nadu became the first state to reserve 30% of government jobs for women.
 After announcing on 17 November 1990, that his government would give free power connection, he followed it up with a Government Order giving power connection to 12.40 lakh farmers.
 Women's self-help groups were first established in 1989 in Dharmapuri to integrate women and increase self-employment opportunities.
 In 1990, Karunanidhi separated reservation for Scheduled Castes (SC) and Scheduled Tribes (ST) which gave 1% separate quota for STs.

-Leader of the DMK (1991–1996)
+In opposition,1991

-Assassination of Rajiv Gandhi by the LTTE took place during the electoral campaign for the 1991 Indian general elections.
+The Assassination of Rajiv Gandhi by the LTTE took place during the electoral campaign for the 1991 Indian general elections.
 The DMK was accused in the incident and mobs vandalised the properties of DMK members and functionaries.
 The allies AIADMK and the Congress campaigned together and spread propaganda claiming that the DMK was to responsible for Rajiv Gandhi's assassination and it worked.
-The AIADMK-Congress coalition won a decisive win in the Assembly elections on 24 June 1991, and Jayalalithaa is elected Chief Minister for the first time.
+The AIADMK-Congress coalition won a decisive win in the Assembly elections on 24 June 1991, and Jayalalithaa was elected Chief Minister for the first time.
 Except for Karunanidhi, Parithi Ilamvazhuthi was the only DMK candidate who was elected in the elections, and Karunanidhi resigned from his seat immediately.

-Following the Demolition of the Babri Masjid in 1992, the DMK began holding rallies and public gatherings criticising the inrentions of Kar sevaks.
+Following the Demolition of the Babri Masjid in 1992, the DMK began holding rallies and public gatherings criticising the intentions of Kar sevaks.
 On 5 December 1992, Karunanidhi stated in Murasoli: "What does Kar Seva mean?
 God's service?
 Or The service of planting the seeds of unrest?".